Avoid the End of the Month

 Avoid Scheduling Settlement for the Last Day of the Month

-If you’re working with a real estate agent that’s advising you to schedule your closing for the end of the month because you’ll save money… They’re not only wrong, but might be setting you up for unnecessary delays, increased moving costs and a migraine.
+If you’re working with a real estate agent who’s advising you to schedule your closing for the end of the month because you’ll save money… they’re not only wrong, but might be setting you up for unnecessary delays, increased moving costs and a migraine.

 Ask anyone who works in the closing or funding department for a mortgage lender and they will tell you that the volume and their overall workload doubles and sometimes triples the last few days of the month.
 So even if there’s no issue with your loan/closing, you may be looking at delays because of issues that they’re addressing with other loans.